Digitalist-Open-Cloud/matomo-kubernetes/README.md

     Go to the redis directory and run:

+    `helm dependencies update` - Downloads dependencies for the Helm chart

     `helm install -n matomo-redis . --namespace=matomo -f values.yaml`

 4. Deploy the mysql helm chart.

     Go to the mysql directory and run:

+    `helm dependencies update` - Downloads dependencies for the Helm chart

     `helm install -n matomo-db . --namespace=matomo -f values.yaml`